Gwendolyn Graham and Cathy Wood: Investigation

 The murder investigation began in 1988 after Wood's ex-husband, whom she had told about the murders, went to the police.
 Detectives for the Walker Police Department extensively questioned Cathy Wood in a series of interviews.
 She incrementally leaked out her version of the homicides, portraying Graham as the mastermind and hands-on killer.
 The investigation led to the exhumation of two nursing home victims who had not been cremated.
 But when medical examination failed to reveal physical evidence of homicide, not entirely unusual in a smothering case, the county medical examiner nevertheless ruled the deaths homicides, basing it on the interviews Wood had given to the police.
 Warrants were issued for the arrest of Wood and Graham.
 On December 4–5, 1988, Graham and Wood were arrested and charged with two murders.
-Wood was apprehended in Walker; Graham in Tyler, Texas.
+Wood was apprehended in Walker, Graham in Tyler, Texas.

 During the trial, Wood plea-bargained her way to a reduced sentence, claiming that it was Graham who planned and carried out the killings while she served as a lookout or distracted supervisors.
 Graham maintained her innocence, testifying that the alleged murders were part of an elaborate "mind game" by Wood.
 Despite the lack of physical evidence, the jury ultimately was swayed by the testimony of Graham's new girlfriend, who revealed that Graham had confessed to five killings.

 On November 3, 1989, Graham was found guilty of five counts of murder and one count of conspiracy to commit murder, and the court gave her five life sentences.
+The victims were Mae Mason, 79, Edith Cook, 98, Marguerite Chambers, 60, Myrtle Luce, 95 and Belle Burkhard, 74.
 Graham is housed in the Women's Huron Valley Correctional Facility in Pittsfield Charter Township, Michigan.